Aulanko/Palautusrepositorio/osa0/0_4uusi muistiinpano.md

     browser->>server: POST request the data in JSON format to the server. activate server
-    server-->>browser redirects to the /notes page
+    server-->>browser: redirects to the /notes page
     server-->>browser: HTML document
     deactivate server